Hey! I’m Cass.

 2024 - present

-Keywords: tangible interfaces, computer science education, creative expression, visual representation, culturally-sustaining pedagogy
+Keywords: tangible interfaces, computer science education, creative expression, visual representation, design thinking

 Immersive Art Protection Plan